 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

 Cite this: Ankit Raiyani, Vikramjit Kanwar.
-A Divorced Man With Back Pain After Trip With New Girlfriend - Medscape - May 09, 2022.
+A 42-Year-Old With Back Pain After Traveling - Medscape - Jul 10, 2023.